-An extensively hydrolyzed formula like Nutramigen® can manage the colic due to cow's milk allergy fast — often within 48 hours.
-This tailored formula has been helping babies feel better for over 70 years — and has numerous clinical trials behind it.
+An extensively hydrolyzed formula like Nutramigen® can manage colic due to cow's milk allergy fast — often within 48 hours.
+The protein in this tailored formula has been helping babies feel better for over 70 years — and has numerous clinical trials behind it.
 Recent innovations such as Nutramigen® with Enflora™ LGG®* can help babies acquire tolerance fast — often by the age of one year.

 *LGG is a registered trademark of Chr.
 Hansen A/S.

 Studies show that infants with cow's milk allergy who are fed an extensively hydrolyzed formula throughout their first one to two years experience the following health benefits:

 - Tolerance of Cow's Milk Allergy: After 12 months of consuming an extensively hydrolyzed formula, 81 percent of babies with cow’s milk allergy had built a tolerance to cow’s milk protein.1 Previous research suggested that children may not outgrow cow’s milk allergy until age five.2

 - Skin Health

 - Cognitive and Visual Development: DHA and ARA are fatty acids recognized for supporting brain and eye development in infants.6 DHA and ARA continue to be important in the diet beyond infancy.7

 - Giving You Peace of Mind